What Are the Five Questions You Must Ask Your Therapist?

 Therapy creates a situation in which someone by definition in distress or wanting to change meets a professional who says they have the knowledge and skills to help the other, and thus charges money for a service, which is extremely hard to define.
 The power differential is built in and the potential for abuse is great.

-The five questions you must ask your therapist site is a wonderful resource for those who have been damaged by their experiences in therapy, or for those who are concerned about damage to clients, providing both a space for such voices and some sound analysis of the process of abuse.
+The five questions you must ask your therapist site [Editor’s note: as of nearly seven years after this article was published, the referenced site is no longer available] is a wonderful resource for those who have been damaged by their experiences in therapy, or for those who are concerned about damage to clients, providing both a space for such voices and some sound analysis of the process of abuse.
 While it is easy enough to find out what to expect from good therapy, what bad therapy looks like is not so obvious, and we cannot just assume that it is ineffective — it may well have an effect which is seriously detrimental.
 A suggested question I found on the site is “How long do you feel I will need to see you?”

 This is a pretty basic question in any other context in which we are paying for a service, and while the actual number of sessions is impossible to predict unless the therapist is working in a specifically short term mode, they should be comfortable with giving a concrete answer — a general framework, based on their experience.
 Although in the psychoanalytic tradition an analysis lasting for years is common, counselling usually lasts considerably less time, and a therapist who has a cluster of clients coming to him/her for 10 years plus sets my warning antenna up immediately.